uvm-plaid/contextual-duet/paper.md

 The fundamental property proof is by induction on the terms of the language.
 In the mechanization we need to explicitly assume well-typednedness of the value environments, which is implicit in the value environment relation.
 Above we have two fundamental properties, the first is for the sensitivity language and the second is for the privacy language.
-Each are explained in the Duet 2 paper.